2.2 Administration and governance of youth volunteering

 On this page

 Youth volunteering in Finland often takes place in the non-governmental sector.
 A number of government bodies support volunteering as a part of their wider responsibilities, mostly by funding third sector organisations.
 The most important ministry is the Ministry of Education and Culture, which allocates appropriations for the youth sector.

 The youth field, including voluntary activities, receives most of its funding from the lottery funds.
-Therefore, the gambling industry is an important part of the funding of voluntary activities (about forthcoming changes, see Youth Wiki/Finland 1.9 Current debates and reforms.
+The Finnish Gaming Company Veikkaus owned by the state funds third sector organisations and therefore, the gambling industry is an important part of the funding of voluntary activities.
+In this sense, its role in the field of volunteering has been significant.
+Regarding forthcoming changes, see Youth Wiki/Finland 1.9 Current debates and reforms.

 The Advisory Board on Civil Society Policy KANE functions under the Ministry of Justice.
 KANE’s main purpose is the strengthening of cooperation between civil society and the public authorities.
 The Government Decree on the Advisory Board on Civil Society Policy (in Finnish) regulates its activities.
 In its action plan, the perspective of children and young people is taken into consideration.

 Finnish National Agency for Education develops education and life-long learning as well as promotes international mobility and cooperation.
 It is the national agency of the Erasmus+ and gives information about the programme, provides assistance with the application process, manages the selection of projects, supports and monitors their implementation and gives out information on the results of the programme.

 The Evangelical-Lutheran Church is both a civic activity forum and an organiser of services.
 Young volunteers have an important role in its activities and participate in organising confirmation camps.